Msanjayds/Machine_Learning_Packages/README.md

 # Python_Packages
-This repository contains few of the important Python Packges examples
+## This repository contains few of the important Python Package usage examples.